MarkusDNC/plot-plugin/README.md

-# Plot Plugin for Jenkins
+# Plot Plugin for Jenkins Pipeline
 Working on adding Pipeline support to the Jenkins Plot Plugin.

 This is a beta version at best so use it as such.